Updated: Sep 2, 2021

 To draw a plainer line, the changes happened almost overnight.
 In 1844, celestial marriage was a closely guarded secret, with attempts to retaliate against leakers, gossips, and accusers, being a prime motivation for the destruction of a printing press.
 By 1845, it was an open secret among Latter-day Saints.
 William Smith, the prophet’s oft-maligned and off-the-reservation younger brother, part of Brigham’s Quroum, admitted in public that he was practicing “spiritual wifery” in 1845, along with those in his Quorum.
 He used the contemporary term, not the more elevated, “celestial marriage,” or the common “polygamy.”
 LDS apologists indicate that the language shift had not yet happened, or that William was a Bennett accolade and practicing a non-approved form.
 William disputes that in later testimony, that his position was no different than others in his quorum, but that he had repented of the practice.
 After his 1845 reveal, among other tiffs with Brigham Young, he was essential persona non grata and ended up outside of the LDS system, run out of town by the “whistling and whittling brigades.”
 However, William isn’t all that easy to discredit anymore, owing to a newer and more nuanced view of his history.
 He’s a compelling counter-narrative witness worth exploring.

 That same year, the amount of plural marriages skyrocketed, as did the children.
 Brigham and Heber C. Kimball split all of Joseph's "wives" among themselves in mostly a Levirate fashion, and in these instances, they were married for time only (another innovation) instead of being sealed for eternity.
 Their interpretation of sealing had drifted.
 Before, a woman could be sealed to her husband along with Joseph Smith.
 Now, as Helen Marr Kimball would find out, a sealed widow to the prophet made it difficult to be sealed to anyone else.
-The nature of these sealings weren't even clear until they were posthumously sealed to Joseph Smith in 1846 in the Nauvoo temple attic as eternal wives.
+The nature of these sealings weren't even clear until they were posthumously sealed to Joseph Smith in 1846 in the Nauvoo temple attic as eternal wives, almost as if the first one didn't count.
 Soon, sex and children came.
 The rest of the Twelve followed suit into polygamy if they hadn't already.
 The idea of virginity became important and critical to the new order of polygamy, and new household structures began taking shape.
 Before, it seemed to be more of a dynastic quality that attracted Joseph Smith to enter his celestial unions, and the practical aspects were completely absent.
 Previously married women were allowed into the ceremonies.
 Now the Twelve brought forth the “Law of Sarah” meaning the first wife needed to approve of all subsequent relations, which Joseph purportedly violated and countless of his followers did for years.
-They also ensured that new wives would be virgins.
+They also ensured that new wives must be virgins, unless they were Levirite.

 When one considers the speed of change that took place with regards to polygamy, along with the relaxing of the secrecy, the one variable that seems to be the lynch pin for change was . . .
 Joseph Smith’s death.
 The Mormons were still living in hostile country where the secrets were ostensibly instituted to protect the Church.
 The threats from Carthage and Warsaw were still ever present.
 Polygamy/bigamy was still a crime, although not as serious as purported.
 So, either Brigham felt that the need for secrecy was a bad idea in 1845 and was moving to open up the practice, he had a firmer hand with malcontents so he didn't need to adopt Joseph’s combative tone, or he wasn't worried about the intense secrecy since the clash of marriage styles had been won upon the death of Joseph, Brigham favoring the style Joseph "fought against."
 Either way, Brigham felt more secure to start living his version of it more openly.
 And then he and his brethren began making lots of babies.